Gary O'Neil: West Ham United

 On 25 January 2011, O'Neil completed a move to West Ham United on a 2 1/2-year contract for an undisclosed fee.
 He made his debut in the League Cup semi-final second leg against Birmingham City, coming on as an 83rd-minute substitute for Luis Boa Morte.
 On 6 February 2011, O'Neil made his Premier League debut for the Hammers against Birmingham City in a 1–0 defeat at Upton Park and also completed the full 90 minutes.
-His 2010–11 season was ended prematurely on 16 April 2011 following a tackle by Aston Villa's Nigel Reo-Coker during West Ham's 2–1 home defeat at Upton Park.
+His 2010–11 season was ended prematurely on 16 April 2011, following a tackle by Aston Villa's Nigel Reo-Coker during West Ham's 2–1 home defeat at Upton Park.
 O'Neil was carried off on a stretcher after the challenge.
 He underwent a two-hour ankle operation and endured several months out of action with concern that his footballing career was in jeopardy.
 O'Neil was reported as considering taking legal action against Reo-Coker.
 By the end of the 2010–11 season, he had made nine appearances for the Hammers in all competitions.

-O'Neil scored his first goal for West Ham in a 4–1 away win against Blackpool on 21 February 2012 and proved to be a key player in the team's end of season form which saw them return to the Premier League after beating Blackpool 2–1 at Wembley in the Championship play-off final.
-On 7 June 2013, the Premier League confirmed that he had been released by West Ham.
+O'Neil scored his first goal for West Ham in a 4–1 away win against Blackpool on 21 February 2012, and proved to be a key player in the team's end of season form, which saw them return to the Premier League after beating Blackpool 2–1 at Wembley in the Championship play-off final.
+On 7 June 2013, it was confirmed that he had been released by West Ham.
 Although released, O'Neil said that discussions were taking place related to him being offered a new contract and that he was likely to sign a new deal nearer the start of the new season.
 However, David Gold announced on his Twitter account that O'Neil had declined a new contract offer and consequently left the club.